-^{4} Due to a change in accounting standards, statements of cash flows after the year ended March 31, 2000, use presentation methods different to those of previous years.
+5 Due to a change in accounting standards, statements of cash flows after the year ended March 31, 2000, use presentation methods different to those of previous years.

-^{5} The total amount of dividends for the year ended March 31 comprises interim dividends for the interim period ended September 30 and year-end dividends for the year ended March 31, which was decided at the shareholders' annual meeting in June.
+6 The total amount of dividends for the year ended March 31 comprises interim dividends for the interim period ended September 30 and year-end dividends for the year ended March 31, which were decided at the shareholders' annual meeting in June.

-^{6} These figures exclude expenditures funded by third parties, mainly governments and their agencies, which will benefit from the resulting facilities.
+7 These figures exclude expenditures funded by third parties, mainly governments and their agencies, which will benefit from the resulting facilities.

-^{7} Beginning with the year ended March 31, 2000, number of employees excludes employees assigned to other companies and employees on temporary leave.

-^{8} Upon the merger of the Japan Railways Group Mutual Aid Association into the Welfare Pension, the Company shared the shortage of the assets to be transferred amounting to ¥77,566 million.
-This was paid in a lump sum and was accounted for as a long-term prepaid expense included in the other item of other assets on the balance sheets and was charged to income from the year ended March 31, 1998, to the year ended March 31, 2002, on a straight-line basis.
+8 Beginning with the year ended March 31, 2000, "Number of employees" excludes employees assigned to other companies and employees on temporary leave.
+9 Upon the merger of the Japan Railways Group Mutual Aid Association into the Welfare Pension, the Company shared the shortage of the assets to be transferred amounting to ¥77,566 million.
+This was paid in a lump sum and was accounted for as a long-term prepaid expense included in the "Other" item of "Other Assets" on the balance sheets and was charged to income from the year ended March 31, 1998, to the year ended March 31, 2002, on a straight-line basis.